mnentwig/MNOGLA/README.md

 My solution:

 - For API class xyz, derive from private:class xyz_internal, which is #included by the API header.
-The content is not strictly hidden from the API user (the compiler still needs it for memory layout), but it needs to be explicitly opened.
+The content is not strictly hidden (the compiler still needs it for memory layout), but the separate file needs to be explicitly opened by the API user.
 - A virtual function provided by the API class for overriding (e.g. a callback), which is called from the internal context, needs to be defined already in the internal class.
 The API file may redefine it for documentation purposes.
 Both require a dummy implementation to avoid linker error (gcc: "undefined reference to vtable").
 - A method e.g. void m() is implented as void xyz::m() at API level for void xyz_internal::m() for an internal feature, which improves code readability.
 - Downside: vscode Intellisense does not (yet?) hide "internal" context from autocompletion lists, if used where access is restricted.
 - all internal code is organized into a subfolder (src for now, consider "internal" name?) so that the API user sees only relevant files at toplevel.

+## Callback functions intended for overriding by user class
+E.g. GUI classes provide callback functions, of which only a few are implemented by overriding in a derived user class.

+- Provide empty default implementations so the user class is not forced to implement all of them (e.g. adding new callbacks doesn't break existing code)
+- Put empty default implementation into the API header to make it clear that user code does not need to call the overridden superclass function.